Last updated March 7, 2022.

 Then, we’ll look at how to get rid of clutter in a way that lasts.

-Let’s face it, we live in a highly materialistic society and it can be very hard to resist all its trappings.
+We live in a materialistic society and it can be very hard to resist all its trappings.

-We are bombarded with hundreds of ads per day telling us that the right stuff is going to make us happier, healthier, more attractive, and more successful.
-(1)
+We’re bombarded daily with thousands of ads telling us that the right stuff is going to make us happier, healthier, more attractive, and more successful.

-You may think your decision to buy most things is based on logic, but in reality, it’s usually far from it.
+You may think your decision to buy most things is based on logic, but, in reality, that’s not usually the case.

 A classic sales quote is that “people don’t buy products, they buy better versions of themselves.”